Persistent Ballistic Entanglement Spreading with Optimal Control in Quantum Spin Chains

-For the QIM with $h^{\alpha}_n(t)=0$, all terms in the Hamiltonian commute with each other and $S(t)$ oscillates with $t$ far below the Page value~\cite{PhysRevB.95.094206}.
-With random $h^{\alpha}_n(t)$, $S(t)$ tends to increase over time, eventually approaching to the Page value in the long-time limit~\cite{PhysRevLett.71.1291} ($t>60$ shown in the inset of Fig.~\ref{fig-1}).
-The state after a long-time evolution should behave on average like a random pure state~\cite{PhysRevLett.111.127205_2013}.
+For $h^{\alpha}_n(t)=0$, all terms in the Hamiltonian commute with each other and $S(t)$ oscillates with $t$ far below the Page value~\cite{PhysRevB.95.094206}.
+With random $h^{\alpha}_n(t)$, $S(t)$ tends to increase over time, eventually approaching to the Page value in the long-time limit~\cite{PhysRevLett.71.1291} (about $t>60$ shown in the inset), behaving on average like a random pure state~\cite{PhysRevLett.111.127205_2013}. \R{In short, the previous means of implementing field reach the Page value of EE and induce a linear growth at the early time with a lower velocity.}